awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nxp.md

 ## Set Up Your Development Environment<a name="setup-env_nxp"></a>

-Amazon FreeRTOS supports two IDEs for the NXP LPC54018 IoT Module: IAR Embedded Workbench and MCUXpresso\.
+FreeRTOS supports two IDEs for the NXP LPC54018 IoT Module: IAR Embedded Workbench and MCUXpresso\.

 Before you begin, install one of these IDEs\.